West Lincoln Council Chambers

 • Building issues

-The Public Works/Recreation Committee includes all members of Council, the mayor and six councillors.
+The Operations Committee includes all members of Council, the mayor and six councillors.
 A chair and vice chair are selected for the Committee.
-The Public Works and Recreation department report to council through this committee.
+The Operations and Infrastructure Services report to council through this committee.

 • Parking and traffic control